Accounting & Financial Ops

 If filing as a single-member LLC:

-By default, your single member LLC is taxed as a sole proprietorship.
+By default, your single-member LLC is taxed as a sole proprietorship.
 In that case, the IRS treats your LLC as a disregarded entity.
 That means that, even though it’s legally a separate entity from your person, you and your small business are one and the same for income tax purposes and file the same income tax return.

 However, you can also elect to file using the rules for a C corporation or S corporation.
 Then you would need to complete a separate corporate income tax return.
 Simply put, you have a say in how your LLC is taxed.

 Need an extension?
 Tax preparation can be time-consuming, but it’s essential you get it right.
 If the tax deadline is approaching and you’re not confident in your ability to file on time, you can request an extension.
 To request an extension, complete and file IRS Form 7004 before the tax filing deadline.
 You can e-file Form 7004 or send in a paper copy.
-Filing an extension does not allow you to delay payment.
+Filing an extension does not allow you to delay tax payment.
 You must still make estimated quarterly tax payments as discussed below.

-Step two: Review your general ledger
+Step 2: Review your general ledger

-Step three: Focus on accuracy
+Step 3: Focus on accuracy

 Balance your books